Get a better bin bundle

 It is an extra $68 per year (2022/2023 financial year) per green waste bin.
 Price is subject to change.

 If you’re no longer putting green waste in your general red lid waste bin, you could consider downsizing your waste bin to a 140L bin when you order a green waste bin.
-There is a cost-saving of $9.80 per year (2021/2022 financial year) associated with downsizing your general waste bin at the same time as ordering a green waste bin.
+There is a cost-saving of approximately $11 per year (2022/2023 financial year) associated with downsizing your general waste bin at the same time as ordering a green waste bin.
 Note: if down-sizing to a 140L general waste bin separate to ordering a green waste bin, a bin establishment fee is applicable.

 Unfortunately, there are no green waste bin services on the islands.
-Council is taking details from interested property owners for an optional user pays island green waste collection service.
-This service will be explored as a catalyst project under the draft Waste Reduction and Recycling Plan 2021–2025.
+Council is taking details from interested property owners for an optional user-pays island green waste collection service.

 Household green waste can be taken to your local recycling and waste centre free of charge (disposal criteria applies).

 It will take approximately two to three business days for your new green waste bin to arrive.